pnnl/ruleset-checking-tool/docs/ruleset_functions/get_zone_BPF_BAT.md

 1. at the time of writing this RDS, bpf_building_area_type is not yet a part of the schema.
 2. Check Mapping Scheme:
    - Scheme Overview:
-   - UNDETERMINED - Space type could exist in more than one of the BPF Building Area Types.
+   - UNDETERMINED = Space type could exist in more than one of the BPF Building Area Types.
 Lean towards UNDETERMINED in uncertainty because misinterpretation by this function could cause false FAIL outcomes
-   - MULTIFAMILY, HEALTHCARE_HOSPITAL, OFFICE, RESTAURANT, RETAIL, SCHOOL, or WAREHOUSE - Space type is most likely to exist in one of these building area type
+   - [MULTIFAMILY, HEALTHCARE_HOSPITAL, OFFICE, RESTAURANT, RETAIL, SCHOOL, WAREHOUSE] = Space type is most likely to exist in one of these building area types
-   - ALL_OTHER - Space type is not likely to exist in any of MULTIFAMILY, HEALTHCARE_HOSPITAL, OFFICE, RESTAURANT, RETAIL, SCHOOL, or WAREHOUSE building area types
+   - ALL_OTHER = Space type is not likely to exist in any of [MULTIFAMILY, HEALTHCARE_HOSPITAL, OFFICE, RESTAURANT, RETAIL, SCHOOL, WAREHOUSE] building area types

 **[Back](../_toc.md)**